interstar/cardigan-bay/bedrock/EvalExamples.md

 **Please note that we don't do any security checking of Clojure to be run on the server, so this is a security risk.
 Don't run Cardigan Bay on a server where you think it might be accessible to hostile, Clojure-aware agents.**

 Right now, Cardigan Bay is only recommended for private machines or protected private networks.

+Unlike client-side evaluation, server-side code will be evaluated during exports.